ashwinreddy/blog/_notes/Public/Process philosophy.md

 feed: hide
 ---

-Process philosophy contrasts [[Ontology]] in that it focuses on Becoming.
+Process philosophy contrasts ontology in that it focuses on becoming rather than being.

 ## Reading list